Free Trial

 Lear logo with Auto/Tires/Trucks background

-Optimize Financial Inc bought a new stake in shares of Lear Co.
-(NYSE:LEA - Free Report) in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
+Optimize Financial Inc bought a new stake in Lear Co.
+(NYSE:LEA - Free Report) during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor bought 4,786 shares of the auto parts company's stock, valued at approximately $453,000.

 Lear Price Performance

-Lear (NYSE:LEA - Get Free Report) last posted its quarterly earnings results on Thursday, February 6th.
-The auto parts company reported $2.94 earnings per share for the quarter, topping the consensus estimate of $2.50 by $0.44.
-Lear had a net margin of 2.17% and a return on equity of 14.70%.
-As a group, research analysts predict that Lear Co. will post 12.89 earnings per share for the current year.
+Lear (NYSE:LEA - Get Free Report) last posted its quarterly earnings data on Thursday, February 6th.
+The auto parts company reported $2.94 EPS for the quarter, topping analysts' consensus estimates of $2.50 by $0.44.
+Lear had a return on equity of 14.70% and a net margin of 2.17%.
+As a group, equities research analysts forecast that Lear Co. will post 12.89 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, March 26th.
-Shareholders of record on Thursday, March 6th were paid a $0.77 dividend.
-The ex-dividend date was Thursday, March 6th.
-This represents a $3.08 dividend on an annualized basis and a yield of 3.93%.
-Lear's dividend payout ratio (DPR) is currently 34.45%.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, March 26th.
+Stockholders of record on Thursday, March 6th were paid a $0.77 dividend.
+This represents a $3.08 dividend on an annualized basis and a dividend yield of 3.88%.
+The ex-dividend date of this dividend was Thursday, March 6th.
+Lear's dividend payout ratio is 34.45%.

 (Free Report)